 The NVC reviews the petition and then sends the parent or applicant in the foreign country a package with information and instructions.
 This package contains the applicant’s case number and invoice ID number.
 Each of these numbers is different for applicants so that they can be identified when the times comes to apply for the IR5 visa.

 Applying for the IR5 visa

 Since the IR5 visa does not have an annual cap or priority dates, the parent can start the application immediately after the petition is approved.
 The applicant should apply for US parents visa at the U.S Embassy or Consulate in their home country.
 In this stage, the U.S citizen will not have many duties and the decision will now be up to the officials who review the case in the U.S Embassy.

 The parent or applicant will put in their case number and will be redirected to the appropriate sections.
 They must fill out all the sections with the correct information which are related to the applicant’s background and other details.
 At the end, they will get a confirmation page and number which they will attach to the supporting documents.

 The U.S has requirements regarding a person’s medical history and the vaccination that they must receive in order to live in the country.
 In the NVC package, the applicant will have instructions about what tests they must conduct and what vaccines they must take.
 The applicant must then go to a licensed doctor to complete the requirements and have the doctor sign the documents which prove that those requirements have been fulfilled.
 These documents will then be attached to the supporting ones to send to the NVC.

-In order to strengthen the application, the parent must also attach some supporting documents which will be sent to the NVC.
-These documents serve to prove that the parent fulfills all the requirements and is eligible to move to the U.S with an IR-5 visa.
-The file must contain the following:
+In order to strengthen the application, the parent must also attach some supporting documents to send to the NVC.
+These documents serve to prove that the parent fulfills all the requirements and is eligible to move to the U.S with an IR5 visa.

 - Your valid passport for more than 6 months after your planned entry into the U.S